Carliquiss/easy_pwn_guide/canary/README.md

 gdb-peda$ ni
 AAAAAAAAAAAAA
 ```
-Then we have to look at the rsp register to see where our input has been stored:
+Then we have to look at the rsp register to see where our input has been stored ('A' in ASCII is 41):
 ```
 gdb-peda$ x/20gx $rsp
 ```